Monitor221hz/AnimlistTransitionTool/README.md

 # Animlist Transition Tool
-FNIS Animlist to Nemesis patch tool.
+FNIS Animlist to Nemesis patch tool, for Skyrim Special Edition.

 Originally made for Ostim NG, allows users to port FNIS behaviour to Nemesis patches.

+## Requirements:

+.NET Desktop Runtime 6.0.11+

+## Quickstart:

+Run > load animlist.txt file > fill required fields > set output folder > launch

-## Quickstart Guide
+## Documentation:

 Functionally, the abbreviation format for the end user remains the same as it was in FNIS, albeit with less options.